 The Community to the Present Day

 Many priests have served at our community over time.
-Most of those priests only remained at our community for a short time, a few months to a few years; this was because many priests desired to serve at larger communities in bigger cities with more families.
 To this day, the community has retained the parish on East Ross Street and the jurisdiction of the Greek Orthodox Archdiocese of America.
-The parish became better known to the community as time went on.
-This was due to participation in a variety of Wilkes-Barre city events.
+The parish became increasingly known to the community as time went on, due in part to participation in a variety of Wilkes-Barre city events.

 In 2001, the V. Rev. Father George Dimopoulos, the current parish priest, began a new Greek school to educate students about the Greek language, history, religion, and culture.
 A weekly Sunday school occurs after the Sunday Divine Liturgy.
 The church also features educational programs which occur during the time of Greek Independence Day and Christmas.

 In 2003, the parish purchased the adjacent garage next to the church, which was previously used by the Wilkes-Barre Fire Department.
 Its uses today are for parking and storage.
-From 2010-2011, two additional properties, located on Gildersleeve street, were purchased by the church.
-One property was demolished early in 2011, and the parish is currently making arrangements to demolish the other.
-The church plans on using the space for parish events, such as the Greek food festival.
-Specific uses have not yet been determined.
+From 2010-2011, two additional properties, located on Gildersleeve street, were purchased by the church to provide for additional parking spaces for the church and parish events.

-Although many Christian parishes are experiencing a decline in the number of parishioners, our parish continues to grow.
+Throughout the years, our parish has continued to serve the Wilkes-Barre community.
 We are continually expanding and forming new ministries.
 Our parish is welcoming to anybody interested in learning about the Greek Orthodox faith.
-In order to preserve our Greek heritage, our services are still mainly performed in Greek mixed with some English.
-However, our service books contain a full translation of the Divine Liturgy in English alongside of the Greek text.
+Our services are conducted in both the Greek and English languages, and our service books contain a full translation of the Divine Liturgy in English alongsidethe Greek text.
 We hope you will join us!
-If you have any questions about our community, please contact Father George Dimopoulos at the church at (570) 823-4805, or send an e-mail to the church at GreekOrthodoxChurch@hotmail.com .
+If you have any questions about our community, please contact the church at (570) 823-4805 or send an e-mail to the church at GreekOrthodoxChurch@hotmail.com .

 April 4, 2008- Greek Flag Raising Ceremony at the Luzerne County Courthouse